lateral/navigator/README.md

 Let users generate a visual interface so they can interact with their data stored in the Lateral API.

 <!-- ## Introduction -->
+## Installation

+Run `rake install` to install the assets.

+## Running

+Run `foreman start` to start the rails server and run gulp.

+Visit the URL that BrowserSync outuputs in the terminal.
+This will most likely be `http://localhost:3000`.

+## Development

 ### Folder structure